WPC-Systems-Ltd/WPC_Python_driver_release/Examples/Console/CAN/README.md

 ## Overview

-The project `example_CAN_read.py` & `example_CAN_write` demonstrate how to use WPC python driver to read and write through CAN interface.
+This example project demonstrates how to use WPC python driver to read and write through CAN interface.

-To be verified, please take another `WPC-USB-DAQ-F1-CD` or other device which support CAN interface.
+In order to verify, please take another `WPC-USB-DAQ-F1-CD` or other device which support CAN interface.
 We connect two device via CAN so that can communicate data.

 If you want to build your own CAN application, try to use this as a basic template, then add your own code.